This fruity mulled apple juice has all the flavours of the festive season. Cosy, warm and delicious, it’s perfect for Chanukah!

-- It can easily be ‘spiced up’ for the adults by simply adding a shot of whisky or rum to each cup if desired.
+- It can easily be ‘spiced up’ for the adults by simply adding a splash of whisky or rum to each cup if desired.

 The taste test…

 Whether or not you have a Chanukah party, do treat your family to this wonderful winter drink.
-It’s so simple to make, and will help to turn any cosy, candle-lit evening into a festive celebration.
+With just juice, fruit and spices, and no added sugar, it’s a healthy festive treat.
+Plus, it’s so simple to make, and will help to turn any cosy, candle-lit evening into a seasonal celebration.

 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)